 Your knife set may have been razor-sharp when it was new, but each cutting session leaves your knives duller and dirty.
-Not only will this make it harder to slice and dice those tomatoes, but dull or damaged knives are dangerous!
-In fact, one of the most common kitchen injuries occurs when a dull knife slides off what you are slicing and into one of your fingers.
+Not only will this make it harder to slice and dice those tomatoes, but dull are dangerous!
+One of the most common kitchen injuries occurs when a dull knife slides off what you are slicing and into one of your fingers.

 Need a hand?
 If you're interested in hiring a professional to sharpen your knives, visit Angie's List for a professional in your area.

 Always use a cutting board.
 Without one, your knife will damage the surface below.
 This is especially important for marble counters.
 If you have marble countertops, learn how to maintain them, read: Maintain Your Marble Countertop.

 Hand-wash your knives after each use.
 No dishwashers allowed!
 The heat can actually morph the shape of the blade.
 Wash each knife in the sink with warm, soapy water.

 Once you’ve washed your knives, hand dry them immediately instead of cramming them into the drying rack with everything else.
 Wet knives run the risk of swelled handles (if they’re made of wood) and rusting.

 To extend the lifetime of your knives and prevent injury, it’s a good idea to sharpen your kitchen knives at least once a year.
 You can either have this done professionally, or purchase a simple stone sharpening kit and do it yourself.
 These kits can be found in most kitchen appliance sections and cost around $15 dollars.